Mitigate threats by using Windows 10 security features

 Most security controls are designed to prevent the initial infection point.
 However, despite all the best preventative controls, malware might eventually find a way to infect the system.
 So, some protections are built to place limits on malware that gets on the device.
 Protected Processes creates limits of this type.

-With Protected Processes, Windows 10 prevents untrusted processes from interacting or tampering with those that have been specially signed.
+With Protected Processes, Windows 10 prevents untrusted processes from interacting or tampering with those processes that have been specially signed.
 Protected Processes defines levels of trust for processes.
 Less trusted processes are prevented from interacting with and therefore attacking more trusted processes.
-Windows 10 uses Protected Processes more broadly across the operating system, and as in Windows 8.1, implements them in a way that can be used by 3rd party anti-malware vendors, as described in Protecting Anti-Malware Services.
-This helps make the system and antimalware solutions less susceptible to tampering by malware that does manage to get on the system.
+Windows 10 uses Protected Processes more broadly across the operating system, and, as in Windows 8.1, implements them in a way that can be used by third-party anti-malware vendors, as described in Protecting Anti-Malware Services.
+This ease in use helps make the system and anti-malware solutions less susceptible to tampering by malware that does manage to get on the system.

 Universal Windows apps protections